MatanHamilis/sighash_post/README.md

 ### SIGHASH_NONE | SIGHASH_ANYONECANPAY

 In this sighash type none of the outputs is signed and only the input being spent is signed.
-Therefore, when signing an input using this sighash type, the spender is say "I'm OK with spending this input and I really don't care what will eventually happen with it".
+Therefore, when signing an input using this sighash type, the spender is saying "I'm OK with spending this input and I really don't care what will eventually happen with it".
-Anyone who receives such an input can take it and spend it in any way the see fit.
-This is because the sighash doesn't apply and constraints on any other input or output in the transaction.
+Anyone who receives such an input can take it and spend it in any way they see fit.
+This is because the sighash doesn't apply any constraints on any other input or output in the transaction.
 What you may expect to happen eventually is that the miner who sees a transaction containing such a sighash type, to take the input to himself.

 ![Sighash None | Sighash Anyonecanpay](images/sighash_none_anyonecanpay.jpg)